Azure/azure-linux-extensions/DSC/README.md

        If configuration on the pull server differs from the current one on the target node, it is copied to the pending store and applied.
 * `ConfigurationMode`: (optional, string) Specifies how DSC should apply the configuration.
 Valid values are: ApplyOnly, ApplyAndMonitor, ApplyAndAutoCorrect.
 * `ConfigurationModeFrequencyMins`: (optional, int) Specifies how often (in minutes) DSC ensures that the configuration is in the desired state.

-NOTE: If you are using a version < 2.3, mode parameter is same as Operation.
+> **NOTE:** If you are using a version < 2.3, mode parameter is same as Operation.
 Mode seems to be a overloaded term.
 Therefore to avoid the confusion, Operation is being used from 2.3 version onwards.
-For backward compatibility, extension supports both mode and Operation.
+For backward compatibility, the extension supports both mode and Operation.

 ### 1.2 Protected configuration